 Most grocery stores receive seafood frozen and then defrost it to sell.
 If you know your local grocery store does this, do not refreeze your salmon.

 Is salmon healthy?

-Salmon is wonderfully healthy – it’s a great source of protein, it’s good for your brain (lots of vitamin B12), it’s heart-healthy, good for building strong bones, and may help to lower the risk of chronic disease (source).
+Salmon is wonderfully healthy – it’s a great source of protein, it’s good for your brain (lots of vitamin B12), it’s heart-healthy (and has healthy fats), good for building strong bones, and may help to lower the risk of chronic heart disease (source).

 Is salmon sustainable?

 To check the sustainability level of your salmon, consult the Monterrey Bay Aquarium's Seafood Watch.

 Salmon has gone bad if it has a strong ammonia smell: has a dull, pink color; it has a weak consistency (if the flesh is breaking down); or if the skin has a milky, white coating.